Once Is Not Enough poster

 The inciting incident occurs at 14 minutes when Mike Wayne suffers a catastrophic motorcycle accident that leaves him severely injured and facing massive medical bills.
 Their glamorous lifestyle crashes down as bankruptcy looms..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Mike marries Deidre for her fortune.
+This reveals the protagonist's commitment to Mike marries Deidre for her fortune.
 January is effectively shut out of her father's life as Deidre becomes his new priority.
 January must enter the adult world alone for the first time., moving from reaction to action.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, January discovers the truth about Deidre and Linda's lesbian relationship and realizes her father married into a loveless arrangement.
-Everything she believed about love, loyalty, and her father's protection was an illusion., indicates the protagonist at their lowest point.
+Everything she believed about love, loyalty, and her father's protection was an illusion., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 81% of the runtime.
 January gains clarity about her pattern of dependency.
 She recognizes that she must find her own identity and purpose rather than living through the men in her life.
 She chooses self-determination., demonstrating the transformation achieved throughout the journey.